 The IP65 means the degree of protection against accidental contact and ingress of dust along with water jets from any direction.

-Here, ‘IP’ stands for Ingress Protection or International Protection, and digits ’65’ describe the exact degree of protection against contact, and the ingress of foreign bodies as well as water.
+Here, ‘IP’ stands for Ingress Protection, and the digits ’65’ describe the exact degree of protection against contact, and the ingress of foreign bodies as well as water.

-You may have seen IP ratings such as IP65 on lights and other electrical appliances.
+You may have seen IP ratings such as IP 65 on lights and other electrical equipment.
 Ever wondered what this IP65 rating is for?
 In this article, we will discuss, What does IP65 mean in lighting?
-And things you need to know about IP65 rating to choose the appropriate lights and lighting units for home and outdoor.
+And things you need to know about IP 65 rating to choose the appropriate lights and lighting fixtures for home and outdoor.

 The IP65 marking is an indication of the degree of protection of an electrical device.
 You can find these on many LED lights and other electrical devices.

-The symbol IP is an abbreviation for Ingress Protection also called International Protection and the following digits 65 describe the exact degree of protection.
+The symbol IP is an abbreviation for Ingress Protection like other IP ratings and the following digits 65 describe the exact degree of protection.

 The first number stands for protection against contact and foreign bodies.
-The second digit describes the protection against moisture.
+The second digit describes the liquid ingress protection.